erincalhoun/elixir-no-all-hands/docs/phase3.rst

 - People may cancel individual dinners.
 - Attendees leave at different times; many leave before the SAC meeting.
-- The Board may join lunch on the last day.
+- The board may join lunch on the last day.

 .. attention::
     A well-coordinated attendance list is a must!
 The number and types of meals should be tracked and reported to the hotel before dinner preparation.
 Verify special requirements.